MacKentoch/react-redux-antdesign-webpack-starter/README.md

 # ⚠️ Starter currently upgrading (ant design, react 16.4+, styled-components, toolchain, jest tests, flow types...) so better wait few days (*when all done*) before cloning it

+> `Ant Design` still upgrading to ReactJS 16.3 new lifecycle so right now this app is not fully working as expected [until this issue is fixed](https://github.com/ant-design/ant-design/issues/9792)

 # A full Ant Design starter

 > You loved `Bootstrap`?
 Wait and see [`Ant Design`](https://ant.design/).
 Do you understand now what I mean?